yce6db/spsatuva.github.io/_pages/resources/courses.md

          aria-labelledby="3210"
          data-parent="#wrapper-3210">
 <p>
-This is usally the first of the core classes that physics majors take and entials a more indepth and advanced investigation of classical physics.
-The course begins with a overview of topics covered in PHYS 1710(kinematics, momentum, and energy) but now with the knowledge of multivariable calculus, differtial equations, and linear algebra.
-Then students are introdued into lagrangian formalism and the calculus of variations, followed by orbits, rotinal motion of rigid bodies, and coupled spring problems.
+This is usually the first of the core classes that physics majors take and entails a more in-depth and advanced investigation of classical physics.
+The course begins with an overview of topics covered in PHYS 1710(kinematics, momentum, and energy) but now with the knowledge of multivariable calculus, differential equations, and linear algebra.
+Then students are introduced into lagrangian formalism and the calculus of variations, followed by orbits, rotational motion of rigid bodies, and coupled spring problems.
 <br>
 <br>
 The standard text is <a href ="https://www.amazon.com/Classical-Mechanics-John-R-Taylor/dp/189138922X"> Taylor Classical Mechanics</a>